ajroach42/ajroach42.github.io/_posts/2022-06-23-tiny-music-from-the-american-public-domain.md

 ```

 Each of those commands crushes a file to joint mono, and re-encodes it as a 16kbps Opus file.
 You could tweak the 16 above up or down to get more fidelity or a smaller file.

 If you're working with acoustically recorded 78RPM records, as I am here, it might make sense to downsample to a max frequency of roughly 8Khz, because acoustically recorded 78RPM records had a relitively limited frequency response anyway, and a lot of the sounds outside of that range are going to be surface noise introduced by the playback mechanism, and by decades of wear.

 But this isn't a hard rule, and it's a nuanced thing.
 The settings I described above are somewhat universal.
 For mono source files, these settings will get you a very small, reasonably good compressed file.
 If you start cutting frequencies out, you might get a smaller file (or you might not!) and you might get a better sounding file (but you often won't!).

+A lot of the files here are 12Kbps or even 10Kbps.
+10 is the lowest I've gotten Music to sound like Music.
+I have gotten spoken word all the way down to 6 without it becoming uninteligable.
+It's possible to go lower for speech in other codecs, but those codecs are basically useless for music.
+Maybe I'll talk about that some time.